Tony Roche: Professional

 Roche won the U.S. Pro Championships at Longwood, Boston in 1970, defeating Laver in a hard fought five set final.
+He lost in the 1970 US Open final in four sets against Ken Rosewall.

-Roche won two New South Wales Open titles, in 1969 over Rod Laver in a close four-set final, and in 1976 against Dick Stockton in the final.
+Roche missed much of the 1972 and 1973 seasons due to an elbow injury to his playing arm.
+He had surgery and then visited a faith healer in Manila.
+He returned to regular play in 1974 and in December that year won his first title in more than two years when he beat Phil Dent in the final in five sets on a windy day to win the New South Wales championships.
+At the 1975 Australian Open, Roche led Newcombe 5-2 in the fifth set and had 3 match points before losing their semi final.
+After beating Ken Rosewall in the fourth round, Roche lost in five sets in the Wimbledon 1975 semi finals to Arthur Ashe.

+Roche won his fourth New South Wales title (his first title was in the amateur era) by volleying well to beat Dick Stockton in the 1976 final in four sets.
 Perhaps one of his greatest achievements came in 1977, playing singles in the finals of the Davis Cup tournament versus Italy, nearly 10 years since he had last played for Australia.
-In the tie, Roche upset top Italian Adriano Panatta, 6–3, 6–4, 6–4 to lead Australia to a 3–1 victory, winning the Davis Cup.
+In the tie, Roche upset top Italian Adriano Panatta in three straight sets to lead Australia to a 3–1 victory, winning the Davis Cup.
+One of his last great victories was in the final of Queen's in 1978, when the 33-year-old Roche beat 19-year-old John McEnroe in "as good a final as Queen's have had".

 Shoulder and elbow injuries cut short his career after having finished in the top 10 for six consecutive years.

 Coaching career

 After completing his playing career, Roche has developed a highly successful career as a tennis coach.
 He was the player-coach of the Denver Racquets who won the first World Team Tennis in competition 1974, and he was named WTT Coach of the Year.
 Ivan Lendl hired Roche in 1985 as a full-time coach for Roche's advice on volleying.
 Lendl dreamed of winning Wimbledon, and because Roche had been a fine grass court player, he sought his tutelage.
 Roche also coached former world no. 1 Patrick Rafter from 1997 to the end of his career in 2002.
 Roche coached world no. 1 Roger Federer from 2005 to 12 May 2007.
 It is reputed this was on a "handshake agreement" with no contract; Roche was paid by the week.
 Federer hired Roche for the opposite reason that Lendl hired him: to work on his clay-court game (as Roche had won the 1966 French Championships).
 He also coached two-time Grand Slam singles titlist Lleyton Hewitt, who was aiming to get his career back on track after a number of unsuccessful years on the ATP Tour.